Please NOTE: Click on the various images in this article to ZOOM them to a much larger size.

 I replaced the ignition coil housing (base) today.
 Had I known MUCH earlier how easy to replace it was (and how relatively CHEAP), I would have made this one of the FIRST items to replace.

 During the replacement process, I discovered a VERY interesting item -- one of the spark plug wires going to the front of the block had a LARGE hole worn into it where it has been rubbing on top of the engine (see the red circled area in the two photos).
 I am not sure about the significance of this discovery, but I replaced the three wires going to the front plugs.
 A second wire also had a much smaller worn area into it.
 Another word of financial advise -- when I checked on eBay, Delco wires (the brand on the car) were around $18 PER wire.
-I found a set of SIX off brand for $15.
+I found a set of SIX off brand for around $25.

 As far as I can tell, the quality of the replacement wires is AT LEAST as good as the quailty of the originals (Delco).
 The wires can be ordered [ Here ].